k0sproject/k0s/docs/cli/k0s_install_worker.md

-## k0s worker
+## k0s install worker

-Run worker
+Helper command for setting up k0s as a worker node on a brand-new system.
+Must be run as root (or with sudo)

 ```
-k0s worker [join-token] [flags]
+k0s install worker [flags]
 ```

 ### Examples

 ```
-	Command to add worker node to the master node:
-	CLI argument:
-	$ k0s worker [token]

-	or CLI flag:
-	$ k0s worker --token-file [path_to_file]
-	Note: Token can be passed either as a CLI argument or as a flag
+Worker subcommand allows you to pass in all available worker parameters.
+All default values of worker command will be passed to the service stub unless overriden.
+To get information about default values run "k0s install worker --help"

+Windows flags like "--api-server", "--cidr-range" and "--cluster-dns" will be ignored since install command doesn't yet support Windows services
 ```

 ### Options